 - The legal approach should be that if it is “automatic” then the Agency should presumably have a high burden to convince the Court why it has to overcome the automatic presumption.

-Filing a Bid Protest Case at the Court of Federal Claims
+Timeline for Filing a Bid Protest Case at the Court of Federal Claims

 Government contractors always have the option to file a bid protest at the U.S. Court of Federal Claims.
 Technically, there is no protest deadline.
 However, judges at this court tend to hold contractor’s feet to the fire.
 This is especially true when their bid protest lawyers are filing a new protest at the COFC.